Jack-Q/blog/source/_posts/2017-03-07-javaee-training-note-day-14.md

 }
 ```

-In thsi router component, the path are mapped to three different component.
+In this router component, the path are mapped to three different component.
 When the path
 string is matched, the related component will be rendered.

 Then, to change the location of the current application, the `Link` component provided by the